 I jolted awake as memories of the day before came burning back into my mind.
-My unworded thoughts raised their vocal warnings.
-I’m gonna get caught!
+My unworded thoughts raised their vocal warnings: I’m gonna get caught!
 Or was I?
-Maybe I can get away with thi?.
-I could delay with sleepiness as an excuse.
+Maybe I can get away with this?
+I could stall with sleepiness as an excuse.
 I simply had to respond with one word.

 My dad seemed to believe my answer and went away.
 I started thinking about potential solutions on how to deal with it.
 Maybe he would leave for work and I could clean it up and he would forget about it?
 My imagined solutions would not be possible.
 He returned after a few minutes to ask the question again.